Extracting Gravitational Waves Induced by Plasma Turbulence in the Early Universe through an Averaging Process: Results

 \section{Results}

 It should be noted that these results have not been extrapolated for present day observations and only represent a relatively short period in the early universe.
+This is because of limits in our available computing resources to perform such a long simulation.
 The strain and normalized energy density outputs for all runs appeared to be independent of k, so we chose to focus on the mean value of these quantities.
-As one can see from Figures 1 and 3, the difference between the average strain as calculated by the nonlinear and linear codes is negligible.
+As one can see from Figure 1, the difference between the average strain as calculated by the nonlinear and linear codes is negligible.
 We see that the same is true for the Energy Density as shown in Figure 2.
-Based on the data, we can assume that strain and energy density calculations derived from the linear code is accurate to within a part in a thousand of those derived from the nonlinear code.
+Based on the data, we can assume that strain and energy density calculations derived from the linear code is accurate to within a part in a thousand of those derived from the nonlinear code using the averaging technique.

 As shown in Table 1, The degree of polarization for the gravitational waves appears to be the same for both the linear and nonlinear calculations.
+These results appear to agree with work done by Kahniashvili~\cite{Kahniashvili:2005qi,Kahniashvili:2006zs}.
 This calculation was performed from a sample of 5 different times between $1.0005 \times 10^{-6}$s and $1.0006 \times 10^{-6}$s.
-As expected, since the initial data was symmetric, there does not appear to be any bias in the degrees of polarizations for the X, Y and Z directions or between left and right polarized gravitational waves generated by the turbulent system.
+As expected, since the initial data was isotropic, there does not appear to be any bias in the degrees of polarizations for the X, Y and Z directions or between left and right polarized gravitational waves generated by the turbulent system.
 Further, the statistics of the polarizations for both the nonlinear and linear simulations appear to be the same to two significant figures.